 Last of all is the price.
 Someone might offer to create your promotional video for only $500 and if you haven’t hired a production company before, this may seem like a fair price.
-When another company says it will cost $15,000, you might think it’s complete insanity or a total crook.
+When another company says it will cost $50,000, you might think it’s completely insane.

-In almost every case, with the company charging you that uncomfortably big ticket price, the job will be in experienced hands and the final product will be great.
-The cheapest company, however, may have the best intentions but lack of experience usually results in poor communication, unmet deadlines and a low-quality final product.
+In almost every case, with the company charging you that uncomfortably big ticket price, the job will be handled with experience and the final product will be just what you need.
+The cheapest company, however, may have the best intentions but lack the experience.
+This usually results in poor communication, unmet deadlines and a low-quality final product.